 In September 2021, Nick set himself and completed the challenge of a marathon distance (26.2 miles) on a hand-propelled recumbent bike around Les Quennevais Cycle Track.
 Which he raised more than £2,000 which was split between Acorn Enterprises and Cycle Without Limits Centre.

-With so much physical improvement, Nick decided to set himself a new challenge: to pedal 50 miles around Les Quennevais cycle track on a trike to fundraise for his chosen charities.
+With so much physical improvement, Nick then decided to set himself another challenge: to pedal 50 miles around Les Quennevais cycle track on a trike to fundraise for his chosen charities.

 As a society we are striving for equality in all areas of life and this must include everyone who has a disability, no matter what it is.
 If we can provide the right environment, equipment and support to ensure that people with disabilities are always included then we can ensure they are not disabled.